 Wiser heads sometimes prevailed: a story criticising the homogeneous loading of bulk carriers went under a more prosaic headline after the editor rejected ‘Homophobia’.

 We might have crossed the line once or twice, such as when we ran a picture story about an Italian ferry operator who had hired a porn star to inaugurate his new service (the lady, Eva Grimaldi, also bore the name of the operator’s rival, which must have pleased him no end).
 His PR company had sent a picture of the grinning shipowner standing next to a striking woman wearing slightly more make-up than clothing, which appeared under the headline ‘The face that launched a thousand wrists’.
-The News Editor scribbled “NO!!!” on the proof, but John Prime laughed his socks off, so it stayed in.
+The News Editor scribbled “NO!!!” on the proof, but proprietor John Prime laughed his socks off, so it stayed in.

 We hired some professional designers for the 2003 redesign, and the availability of online photo libraries made it possible to find more interesting imagery than the standard PR shot of industry worthies holding a plaque or cutting a ribbon.
 There were still pictures of ships, of course, but we tried to vary it as much as possible.
 When one of the directors suggested we should always put a ship on the cover “because it’s a magazine about ships”, we stressed that it was a magazine about business, which is an abstract concept and so merits an abstract image.
 In the same vein, Investors Chronicle is a magazine about money, but they seldom put pictures of piles of money on the cover.

-For any magazine, the cover has one purpose, which is the same purpose as the wrapper on a chocolate bar: to persuade someone to pluck it from the shelves, tear off the plastic sleeve and open the magazine.
+For any magazine, the cover has one purpose, which is the same purpose as the wrapper on a chocolate bar: to persuade someone to pluck it from the shelves, tear off the plastic sleeve and open what's inside.
 There’s nothing like a pile of magazines still in their wrappers to make someone cancel their subscription.
 Finding the right image 51 times a year was always a challenge.

 In the same way, a headline exists to persuade someone to read the story and so justify the subscription.
 The content has to offer value to an executive, but executives are people first, and so have to be engaged on a human level.